 All of us have the power to make the right choices when deciding on food, drinks, and physical activity.

 I do agree that Plastic surgery should be the last resort.
 Liposuction is not a weight-loosing approach.
 And we all know that despite liposuction, one will not maintain his/her results without better lifestyle changes.
-As a thorough plastic surgeon, I do ask many questions when I meet my patients for the first time in Yorkville, Toronto or Richmond Hill.
+As a thorough plastic surgeon, I do ask many questions when I meet my patients for the first time in Yorkville, Toronto.
 I do go over my patient’s medical history of course.
 But I also ask many questions about lifestyle, gym and physical activity, nutrition, weight changes, etc.

 Now we all know that despite good nutrition and a healthy lifestyle, one has to fight genetics and the resistant fat.